budnix/arduino-for-scale-models/README.md

 _All scripts are tested on Arduino Mini Pro_

 Each script by default uses an IR sensor to be able to control the lights remotely.
+Hence the [IRRemote](https://github.com/z3t0/Arduino-IRremote) library has to be installed to compile the scripts.

 List of the scripts:
  * [Ford Mustang lights](https://github.com/budnix/arduino-for-scale-models/tree/main/ford-mustang-lights)